Dekita/palhub-client/renderer/markdown/terms.en.md

 #### Contact Information
 If you have any questions or concerns about these Terms, please contact us via [Discord](https://discord.gg/WyTdramBkm)!

 By using the Application, you acknowledge that you have read, understood, and agree to these Terms and our Privacy Policy.
-These Terms constitute a binding agreement between you and PalHUB.
+These Terms constitute a binding agreement between you and {{app.brandname}}.

 Last updated: July 31st, 2024.